Sunday, July 28, 2013

 Directions: It is suggested to print on card stock and laminate for durability.
 Then cut out each vocabulary card along the solid black line.

-FREE DOWNLOAD>> Feelings Vocabulary Cards
+SUBSCRIBE to DOWNLOAD>> Feelings Vocabulary Cards

 Writing Activities